Mohkam Chand: Military career

 In September 1808, he was responsible for receiving the British East India Company envoy Charles Metcalf at Kasur alongside Fateh Singh Ahluwalia, for the former's visit to Lahore.
 Remarks about the martial prowess of the British and Sikhs were exchanged between the two.

-Historians report an interesting conversation between Charles Metcalf and Mohkam Chand: the latter commented that the British had not seen Sikh bravery on the battlefield, to which Metcalf readily responded that the Sikh had not yet seen British courage.
+Historians report an interesting conversation between Charles Metcalf and Mohkam Chand: the latter commented the British had not seen Sikh bravery on the battlefield, to which Metcalf readily responded the Sikh had not yet seen British courage.